 What is Ability Links?

-Ability Links is a free service promoting inclusivity in the community.
+Ability Links is a free service promoting inclusion in the community.
 This NSW State Government initiative works in two ways: by supporting people with disabilities, their families and carers to fulfil their dreams and goals, and by linking with businesses and organisations in the community to make shared spaces physically and socially accessible.
+(For advice on how to do this, please click here.)

 We regularly hold events that are open to the community, these are listed below.
 They’re a great way to meet people and find out more about Ability Links.
 They’re a great way to meet people, and find out more about Ability Links.